repinek/fallguys-frida-modmenu/README.md

 > [!WARNING]
 > This project is for educational purposes only.
-> The author is not responsible for any bans from the use of this cheat.
+> The author is not responsible for any bans from the use of this tool.
 > Use it at your own risk.

 # Fall Guys Frida Mod Menu
 Android Fall Guys cheat using [Frida](https://frida.re/) and [frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge)

+## Message To MediaTonic
+Please, Fix the game.
+You've had over a year to fix the many bugs and the bad optimization on consoles (Switch, Xbox, PS) makes it unplayable.
+It's time to focus on the state of the game.

 ## Features
 - Bypass character physics checks